incognitochain/go-incognito-sdk-v2/README.md

 ```

 ## Tutorials
 Following is a series of examples to help you get familiar with the Incognito network.
-The list does not cover all the capabilities of the SDK, I will try to cover them as much as possible.
+The list does not cover all the capabilities of the SDK, we will try to cover them as much as possible.

 * [Introduction](tutorials/docs/intro/intro.md)
 * [Client](tutorials/docs/client)